 You can take my rights, my property, my clean water, and my privacy, but the moment you take my affordable sandwiches you’ve gone too damn far.
 I may not be the most intimidating person in the world.
 I am not the traditional figurehead of a revolutionary movement.
 I’ve never rallied a crowd with only my words.
 But I have a cause worth fighting for, and that has been enough to move people to action before.
 I wouldn’t go so far as to say I’m George Washington leading the American rebels, but our reasons for fighting are parallel in a few undeniable ways.
 Like George, I fight against an unjust exploitation of the working class.
 Also like our first president, my dental hygiene could be better.
 I’d keep listing the alarming similarities, but every good leader knows they must keep some information to themselves.

-I’d throw a bunch of Safeway groceries in a harbor, but I live in Arizona so my access to harbors is limited.
-Also, Arizona sandwich party sounds like an event a church would throw to raise money for a new organ, and I don’t want people to connect my revolution to anything sounding so innocuous.
+I’d throw a bunch of Safeway groceries in a harbor, but I am landlocked so my access to harbors is limited.
+Also, Southwest sandwich party sounds like an event a church would throw to raise money for a new organ, and I don’t want people to connect my revolution to anything sounding so innocuous.
 So instead of engaging in open warfare with my enemy, I will take my fight to the shadows.
 I will battle Safeway with subtlety and artifice which looks less like burning the land of my enemy and more like glaring at the employee who said “yes, I don’t think we’re doing those anymore” when I asked him where the cheap sandwiches are.
 Such is my burden.